repository-vault/browserify-wrap/README.md

-browserify-wrap, a _very simple_ browserify plugin to wrap your output bundle with a prefix or a suffix (or both)
+[browserify-wrap](https://github.com/131/browserify-wrap) is a  _very simple_ browserify plugin to wrap your output bundle with a prefix and/or a suffix

 # API
 ```